JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/react_typescript_tdd/testing/index.md

 import Adapter from 'enzyme-adapter-react-16';

 configure({adapter: new Adapter()});

-export default undefined;
 ```

-*Note: Does that default export look weird?
-Explanation is in the docs link
-above.*

 Restart the Jest run tool window to pickup this setup file.
 Then, edit
 `src/App.test.tsx` to include a second test: